ReferenceType/StandardNetworkLibrary/README.md

 - ```P2P Relay Client/Server``` where Peers(Clients) discover each other via Relay server, can use Udp/Rudp/Tcp to communicate.
 Supports Udp Holepunch.
 - ```P2P Room/Lobby Server/Client``` extention of Relay model where peers can define a room, similar to game matchmaking servers.

-### Low Level Features
+### Internal Features
+#### Message Buffering/Queueing
+- Tcp models a buffering/queueing system is implemented.
+This system is activated only during high load.
+In a nutsell, if the socket is busy sending, next messages are buffered/queued and stiched together.
+When the socket becomes available again, sent as batch.
+Its like Naggle, but without sacrificing the fast sends on moderate/low traffic.
+- This improves the throughput of small messages quite significantly (1000 fold compared to naive sends) as shown on benchmarks.

 #### Advanced Memory Management
 - Library implements "Shared Thread Local Memory Pool", where all byte arrays and the stream backing buffers are rented from.
 Memory is weak referenced.
 Pool allows minimum number GC cycles and automatically trims on system memory pressure.
 - As an example, RelayServer can relay 21 Gigabyte/s Udp traffic using 36 mb process memory with 0 GC Collects.

-#### Message Buffering
-- Tcp models a buffering/queueing system is implemented.
-This system is activated only during high load.
-In a nutsell, if the socket is busy sending, next messages are collected and stiched together and sent as batch when the socket becomes available again.
-Its like Naggle, but without sacrificing the fast sends on moderate traffic.
-- This improves the throughput of small messages quite significantly as shown on benchmarks.
+#### Build In Serialization
+- Library provides high performance binary encoders for primitivish* types and employs static srialization for internal message types and carrier classes with smallest possible byte size.

 Library is tested with as many clients as OS(Windows) supports (around 16k dynamic ports).
-Data reliability(includung RUDP) is tested over the internet extensively.
+Data reliability includung RUDP is tested over the internet extensively.
-Nat Traversal Udp holepunching is also tested over the internet with great success.
+Nat Traversal Udp holepunching is also tested over the internet with success.

 Note: Libary has unsafe code and stack allocations.
-But these parts are well tested and not subject to change.
+Unsafe sections are well tested and not subject to change.

 ## Sub Assemblies
 Generic models from main assembly are implemented with the spesific serializers.
+All method signatures and usage are identical.
 It includes:
 - Protobuf-Net
 - MessagePack